box/boxcli/docs/configure.md

-  -n, --name=name                      [default: default] Set a name for the environment -q, --quiet                          Suppress any non-error output to stderr -v, --verbose                        Show verbose output, which can be helpful for debugging --no-color                           Turn off colors for logging --private-key-path=private-key-path  Provide a path to application private key --set-as-current                     Set this new environment as your current environment
+  -n, --name=name                      [default: default] Set a name for the environment -q, --quiet                          Suppress any non-error output to stderr -v, --verbose                        Show verbose output, which can be helpful for debugging --ccg-auth                           Add a CCG environment that will use service account.
+                                       You will have to provide enterprise ID with client id and secret.

+  --ccg-user=ccg-user                  Provide an ID for a user for CCG.
+Use it to obtain user token.
+                                       In order to enable generating user token you have to go to your application configuration that can be found here https://app.box.com/developers/console.
+                                       In`Configuration` tab, in section `Advanced Features` select `Generate user access tokens`.
+                                       Do not forget to re-authorize application if it was already authorized.

+  --no-color                           Turn off colors for logging

+  --private-key-path=private-key-path  Provide a path to application private key

+  --set-as-current                     Set this new environment as your current environment
 ```